Dan503/Swordion/README.md

 //it is given a class like this with 2 dashes before the modifier name .moduleName-elementName--modifierName

-//if an element class is used by javascript it is given a "JS-" prefix at the start of the class name .JS-moduleName-elementName

 //if a modifier class is used by js, the "JS-" prefix goes AFTER the double dash, NOT at the start
 //(I'll explain why a little later on) .moduleName-elementName--JS-modifierName